WeblateOrg/weblate/docs/admin/install.rst

 Enable caching
 ++++++++++++++

-If possible, use memcache from Django by adjusting ``CACHES`` config variable, for example:
+If possible, use memcache from Django by adjusting ``CACHES`` configuration variable, for example:

 .. code-block:: python